 Course Advisories: SCC minimum English and math standards.
 Study of the economic aspects of real estate and their effects on real estate markets, urban growth and finance.
+Particular emphasis is made on governmental and agency controls on development of regional and local areas, past and future.
 Three hours lecture.